-Hynes-UNO will offer story time through literature to students as a beginning library program.
-Both Hynes-Lakeview (PreK-8) and Hynes-Parkview (K-8) have library and media classes for students.
+Hynes students have library and media classes for students.
 Students are encouraged to become responsible users of the library.
 Students may access the Hynes library collection via the Hynes website.
 Students must have a signed, current Library Permission (included in the back-to-school information packet) form on file with the homeroom teacher.